Kim Kardashian: Breakthrough (2007–2010)

-In February 2007, a sex tape made by Kardashian and Ray J in 2003 was leaked.
-Kardashian filed a lawsuit against Vivid Entertainment, who distributed the film as Kim Kardashian, Superstar.
-She later dropped the suit and settled for a reported US$5 million, allowing Vivid to release the tape.
-Several media outlets later criticized her and the family for using the sex tape's release as a publicity stunt to promote their forthcoming reality show.
-In October 2007, Kardashian and her mother, Kris Jenner, her step-parent Caitlyn Jenner, her siblings Kourtney, Khloé, and Rob Kardashian, and half-sisters Kendall and Kylie Jenner, began to appear in the reality television series Keeping Up with the Kardashians.
+In February 2007, a sex tape made by Kardashian and singer Ray J in 2003 was leaked on the internet and gained national attention.
+Kardashian filed a lawsuit against Vivid Entertainment for distributing the film as Kim Kardashian, Superstar.
+She dropped the suit 3 months later and settled for a reported US$5 million, giving Vivid permission to market and sell copies of the tape.
+Sales from the film reportedly generated nearly US$1.5 million in revenue in the first six weeks.
+Several media outlets later criticized her and her family for using the sex tape's release as a publicity stunt to promote their forthcoming reality show.

+In October 2007, Kardashian and her mother Kris Jenner, her step-parent Caitlyn Jenner (then Bruce Jenner), her siblings Kourtney, Khloé, and Rob Kardashian, and half-sisters Kendall and Kylie Jenner, began to appear in the reality television series Keeping Up with the Kardashians.
 The series proved successful for E!, and led to the creation of a number of spin-offs, including Kourtney and Kim Take New York and Kourtney and Kim Take Miami.
-The flagship series concluded in 2021 after 294 episodes.
+The flagship series concluded in June 2021 after 294 episodes.

 Kardashian posed in a nude pictorial for the December 2007 issue of Playboy, and appeared on the cover of the November 2010 issue of Romanian Playboy, promoting a pictorial titled "Poezia Unui Fund Bombat" (The Poetry of a Bulging Ass).
 She made her feature film debut, opposite Carmen Electra, in the disaster film spoof Disaster Movie (2008), in which she appeared as a character named Lisa.
 In 2008, she was a participant on season seven of Dancing with the Stars, where she was partnered with Mark Ballas.
 She was the third contestant to be eliminated.
 In September 2009, Fusion Beauty and Seven Bar Foundation launched "Kiss Away Poverty", with Kardashian as the face of the campaign.
 For each LipFusion lipgloss sold, US$1 went to the Foundation to fund women entrepreneurs in the United States.
 In October, she launched her first fragrance, self-titled "Kim Kardashian".
 That year, she also released a workout DVD series, became a guest host–judge of WrestleMania XXIV on America's Next Top Model, and guest-starred in How I Met Your Mother, Beyond the Break, and CBS's CSI: NY.